material-components/material-components-android/docs/components/Chip.md

 #### Multiple exclusion scope

-The `app:singleSelection` attribute can be set to true on a `ChipGroup` in order to toggle single-select and multi-select behavior of child chips.
+The `app:singleSelection` attribute can be set to true on a `ChipGroup` in order to toggle single-select and multi-select behaviors of child chips.

-The `app:selectionRequired` attribute can be set to true on a `ChipGroup` to prevent all child chips from being deselected (i.e. at least one option should be chosen).
+The `app:selectionRequired` attribute can be set to true on a `ChipGroup` to prevent all child chips from being deselected - at least one option should be chosen.

 #### Handling checked chips

-Changes to child chip checked/unchecked state can be observed like so:
+Changes to child chip's checked/unchecked state can be observed with the
+following:

 ```kt
 val checkedChipId = chipGroup.checkedChipId // Returns View.NO_ID if singleSelection = false